Hubear-MUC/Addition/readme.txt

-Addition 6.0
+Addition 6.1
 ------------

 Two numbers get added together.

-The code of verison 6.0 was completely rewritten.
+The code of verison 6.1 got equipped with the data type "double" instead of "int".

+This enables Addition Version 6.1 to calculate with real numbers that can come up in doing scientific calculations, because just int- numbers are insufficient here.

-Addition 6.0 uses the functions  in()  and  out()  as well as the file  incl.h  to supply complete user interaction.
+Addition 6.1 uses the functions  in()  and  out()  as well as the file  incl.h  to supply complete user interaction.

 Thus working with it by using a debugger is not necessary anymore.